 The usual reason for this happening is due to not having a consistent theme in your content.
 For example, if we did a food challenge on our Burstimo YouTube channel and it went viral and got 2 million views, the audience is irrelevant to us as they are not necessarily music fans.

 It’s the same for artists – if you make a piece of content or something with your music which goes viral and it has nothing to do with your brand, or you as an artist, it probably won’t gain you the fans you are looking for.

+It’s just numbers.
+You could look at it like getting put on a playlist that is not your genre.
 The answer here is consistency.
 You need to employ a consistent theme that means people will stick around for more.

 Music discovery is difficult.
 It’s hard to get your music out there.
 But the most challenging part is keeping people’s attention and turning them into fans.
 So make sure you’re doing all of these things to capture your audience, keep them engaged and convert them into lifelong fans.